 To further highlight the butterfly design, we love how the designer used a plain colored yarn for the rest of the blanket.
 It really made the butterfly stand out more!

-Show Us Your Butterfly Blankets!
+Show Us Your Crochet Butterfly Blanket!

 Which butterfly blanket did you choose to make?
 We won’t be surprised if you decided to make everything on the list!